eliteplayernl/stock_twitter/README.md

 ##Todo
 *  Create two files of bullish and bearish tweets, respectivly
-*  Pull tweets from twitter and determine bull or bear
 *  Count bull/bear tweets and determine what sentiment is

 Trent Hauck